zinal/ydb-parallel-exporter/README.md

 ## Usage examples

-The YDB parallel exporter tool can be used for various data processing tasks.
-Below are examples for common use cases:
+The YDB parallel processor tool can be used for various data processing tasks.
+Below are examples for common use cases.

 ### 1. Filling a new column with computed data